Medical Office Administration

 MO503 (30 hours)

-Career Development provides an opportunity for students to prepare for a job search by learning and applying critical self-examination techniques for the development of a successful career and lifelong career management.
+Career Development provides an opportunity for medical office administration students to prepare for a job search by learning and applying critical self-examination techniques for the development of a successful career and lifelong career management.
 Topics include: career planning research; job searching; interview and communication skills; and the development and preparation of career search documents, such as résumés, job applications, cover letters, and thank you letters.
-Students are also directed in the proper use of the telephone and fax machine, employment testing, office behavior and etiquette, and the completion of online applications.
+Medical office administration students are also directed in the proper use of the telephone and fax machine, employment testing, office behavior and etiquette, and the completion of online applications.
 Mock interviews are also conducted.
 Prerequisite: None

 - Job placement statistics relate only to the Medical Office Administration program and related fields of study.